GSI-CS-CO/saftlib/saftbus/README.md

 ### Deterministic memory allocator

 Three versions of the saftbusd binary are distributed:
   - `saftbusd` contains a configurable deterministic global memory allocator.
-It manages memory chunks of a given size and given number.
-The number of chunks and their size can be configured using the SAFTD_ALLOCATOR_CONFIG environment variable.
+It manages memory blocks of a given size and given number.
+The number of blocks and their size can be configured using the SAFTD_ALLOCATOR_CONFIG environment variable.
 The default configuration is "16384.128 1024.1024 64.16384" which means
-    - 16384 chunks of size 128 bytes
+    - 16384 blocks of size 128 bytes
-    - 1024 chunks of size 1024 bytes
+    - 1024 blocks of size 1024 bytes
-    - 64 chunks of size 16384 bytes
+    - 64 blocks of size 16384 bytes
-  Allocations larger than the larges chunk size fall back to the default heap allocator.
+  Allocations larger than the larges block size fall back to the default heap allocator.
-  Number of chunks must strictly decrease.
-Chunk size must strictly increase.
+  Number of blocks must strictly decrease. block size must strictly increase.
   This is intended for real time critical applications.
-  - `saftbusd-srta` contains a simpler non-configurable deterministic memory allocator with hard coded chunk sizes.
+  - `saftbusd-srta` contains a simpler non-configurable deterministic memory allocator with hard coded block sizes.
   - `saftbusd-norta` uses standard heap allocations

+Details on the allocator implementation are described [here](#allocator-implementation)

 ## Saftbus plugins
 Typical use case is to run saftbusd and load a custom plugin to provide custom services, and use custom programs that communicate with the services provided by the plugin using proxy classes.
 See below for a simple example.